 You can build and save filters in the Filter Builder, or generate filters from a Fallout visualization (in Workspace).
 In addition, filters can be used together as stacked filters.

 Sequential filters let you identify visitors based on navigation and page view across your site, providing a filter of defined actions and interactions.
-Sequential segments help you identify what a visitor likes and what a visitor avoids.
+Sequential filters help you identify what a visitor likes and what a visitor avoids.
 When building sequential filters, the THEN operator is used to define and order visitor navigation.

 Here is an example: